 The follow up to feedback is important in giving value to that exchange and improving workplace conditions.
 You need to know how you should respond to certain insights.
 Some situations will demand more of you and others won’t.
 It’s up to you to determine the best course of action.
 We provide you with some examples of how you can handle some of these situations.

 This is a dangerous insight on someone that is feeling really bad about their current work situation.
 You need to approach him/her with caution and try to understand the situation before you set up a proper response.
 “What did others do that made you feel like this?
 When did you start feeling left out?”.
 As soon as you know what caused that feeling, you can think of a solution.
 “Have you tried talking to each one of them and understand what they are feeling?
 I think you should ask them for feedback about you”.
 By having a more nurturing approach you can start building trust between you and that employee.

-This is a clear positive feedback, and it also deserves a good response.
+This is clear positive feedback, and it also deserves a good response.
 First thing you should do is thanking that compliment and try to understand what behaviors are most responsible for that.
 “Thank you for your words.
-Where was I able to help you reaching those goals?”.
-Like in every feedback sharing, a follow up conversation is crucial.
+Where was I able to help you reach those goals?”.
+Like in every feedback sharing, a follow-up conversation is crucial.
 That way you can understand what needs reinforcement and deserves to be recognized.

-Employee feedback is a very layered topic, It envolves a lot of different issues that directly influence employee engagement and the company’s productivity.
+Employee feedback is a very layered topic, it involves a lot of different issues that directly influence employee engagement and the company’s productivity.
 This guide addressed a lot of those issues and answered the most frequent questions surrounding the topic of employee engagement.
-After deliberating a lot about what we presented you, we highlight these key takeaways:
+After deliberating a lot about what we presented to you, we highlight these key takeaways:

 - Employee feedback is important because it’s a gathering of different perspectives on the organization that provides constructive insights on the workplace environment.